mxnctblt/holbertonschool-web-development/html_advanced/README.md

 - What is a markup language
 - What is the DOM
 - What is an element / tag
-- hat is an attribute
+- What is an attribute
 - What the purpose of each HTML tag
 ```